OsomePteLtd/principles/src/backend.md

 1. Avoid JSON columns with a few exceptions:

-   - We are saving raw data from an external service (for example, a Xero Invoice).
+   - We are saving raw data from an external service (for example, a Xero Invoice)
+   - We are saving raw data from another internal service (for example, core.company can have a column company.comlianceData to save raw data from Sherlock)
-   - We are saving data with unpredictable nesting (for example, something like a form builder).
+   - We are saving data with unpredictable nesting (for example, something like a form builder)

 1. Prefer enums and avoid booleans